-To support Fellows, 49 innovation and pitch competition grants helped make business improvements in 23 countries.
-53 impact grants have been awarded to fellows to foster collaboration and capacity building between U.S. partner and alumni networks and alumni local entrepreneurial communities.
-72 travel grants helped fellows network at business conferences, including at 41 events in the United States.
-And 138 U.S. hosts visited fellows to support business development and build networks in 32 countries.
+To support Fellows, 61 innovation and pitch competition grants helped make business improvements in 25 countries.
+118+ impact grants and 47 collaboration grants have been awarded to foster collaboration and capacity building between U.S. partner and alumni networks and alumni local entrepreneurial communities.
+96+ travel grants helped fellows network at business conferences, including at 41 events in the United States.
+156+ U.S. Fellowship Placement Organizations visited fellows to support business development and build networks in 33 countries.

 YLAI brought me friends, business partners, clients, and a family.
 It changed my life.

 Over 55,000 YLAI Network members have access to 25 online courses, all available in both English and Spanish, plus more than 100+ expert videos and more than 400+ blog posts covering leadership, entrepreneurial skills, personal development, and more.
 Network members have made over 5,000 commitments to take action offline in support of positive change, including women’s empowerment, transparency and integrity, and building resilient communities.